openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 1. Find and download a compatible `ccoctl` binary
 2. Accept that `ccoctl` is a binary you downloaded that has god-mode access to your Cloud Provider
 3. Use `ccoctl` to create the IAM Role
-4. Use `ccoctl` to create the secret with the credentials expected by the operator in mint mode
+4. Use `ccoctl` to create the secret with the credentials expected by the operator

 Here is a diagram for how this works on AWS: